marcamsler1/mt-exercise-02/README.md

 Note:
 We made a small modification to download_data.sh because the wget command didn't work on our system (Windows with Git Bash).
 Instead of wget, we used curl to download the dataset.
+We also adjusted this file to download the text of the book "Frankenstein" from the Project Gutenberg website and preprocess it.

 Train a model:

     ./scripts/train.sh

 The training process can be interrupted at any time, and the best checkpoint will always be saved.

+Note:
+We adjusted this file so that it trains models with five different dropout rates (0, 0.3, 0.4, 0.5, 0.6).
+It uses the previously downloaded Frankenstein data set for training the models.

 Generate (sample) some text from a trained model with: